Robert Englund dazzles in New Line Cinema’s long-awaited franchise crossover

 [Linderman leaves; Kia and Lori look impressed]

-So now for the ultimate question, and the only one that really matters: am I a fan of this movie?
+So am I a fan of this movie?
 Yes and no. It’s all a little shallow, but when shallow is the point it’s hard to criticise.
 Fans like myself tend to forget that, though Freddy and Jason carved a very special place in our hearts, the majority of their movies weren’t actually very good.
-I mean, they’re enjoyable on a mindless level, endlessly consumable, Friday the 13th peddling trash the way a rogue employee might flog leftover burgers at the back door of a McDonalds.
+I mean, they’re enjoyable on a mindless level, endlessly consumable, Friday the 13th peddling trash like a rogue employee flogging leftover burgers at the back door of a McDonalds.
 Ultimately, this is an ode to the glory days, a fanciful cherry for a multi-tiered cake we all remember sharing, and while those days don’t shower themselves in too much glory beyond a handful of classics, they possess a period charm lacking in a slick, cookie cutter production like Freddy vs Jason.
 That kind of thing belongs to the past.

 The film does, however, possess the kind of creative violence lacking in many of those earlier sequels, and though I prefer my Krueger on the wicked side, his tongue-in-cheek performance here eclipses his post-Dream Master stand-up act by some margin.
 By this point, watching Englund is like watching a magician.
 He has a darkly sadistic, pantomime aura, slipping into his most famous facade like a wily stage veteran fuelled by theatrical flourishes of startling grotesquery.
 When Englund daubs himself in Krueger he lives and breathes the character, revelling in every last gleeful nuance.
 As far as I’m concerned, there is simply no one better.